UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week10/lecture10.md

 </div>

 notes:

+all of the ways to configure our pages are done with a yaml syntax

 yaml is sort of like a cousin of markdown, and is used to use pre-determined formatting for specific elements and keep us from having to re-code things

 ---